Skip to definition.

 "A cluster of schooling fish was attracted to the bait"

-Derived forms: schooling, schooled, schools
+Derived forms: schooled, schooling, schools

-Part of: school system
+Part of: academe, academia, school system